NucleusPowered/site-v1/docs/faqs.md

 ### [What does the Nucleus Project publish?](#what-do-they-publish)

 * Nucleus: the main plugin.
 Most functionality is located in this plugin.
-* Nucleus Mixins: an optional plugin for Minecraft 1.10.2 servers that fixes `/invsee` and enables enhanced pre-generation of the world.
+* Nucleus Mixins: an optional plugin for Minecraft 1.10.2 servers that enables enhanced pre-generation of the world.
     * [See this page for more information on Nucleus Mixins.](configuration/mixins.html)
 * Nucleus Gluon: an optional plugin for Nucleus 0.24.0 and above, and PlaceholderAPI 3.6 and above, that allows for chat placeholders from both plugins to be used in... well, both plugins!